 It effectively means that even if you’ve been a dummy and used the same password for all your online accounts (or you’ve just been incredibly unlucky and fallen pray to one of the numerous hacks that crop up every year) then someone won’t be able to get into your account, even if they have your username and password.

 A common alternative to this physical form of two-factor authentication is a code you can receive by text, but even this can be insecure.
 For one thing, SMS is unencrypted, but equally a motivated scammer could trigger a code to be sent to you, before tricking you into entering that code into a malicious site.

 The new key retailed for $50 (around £40), but UK pricing or availability is yet to be announced.

 The least bad solution

 Physical security keys aren’t perfect.
 You need to remember to keep them on you, and losing them has the potential to lock you out of your accounts if you don’t have a recovery process set up.
-It might also be a challenge to get people to care, considering so many people still don’t obey standard practices like having different passwords for every online account.
+These keys also aren’t equipped with any kind of biometric security, so technically someone could steal it from you and still log into your account.

 But when Google enters a product category people tend to stand up and take notice.
 Google didn’t invent the Mesh Wi-Fi Network, but Google WiFi made them a lot more popular.